TowerNZ/Engineering.Recruitment.Backend/README.md

 - API documentation for consumers

 ## Duration
-Use about 2 hours on this assignment.
-You are expected to complete most of what is defined in the specification section also considering the things we value.
+Use about 4 hours on this assignment unless you are doing the frontend test as well - then 2 hours is sufficient.
+It is up to you two decided how you best spend your time.

 ## Tools & Tech
 - API following the REST standards